guotystanford/guotystanford.github.io/_pages/profile.md

   Department of Earth Sciences, The University of Hong Kong
 <br>

 ## Academic services
 * <b>Journal reviewer</b>
   Rock Mechanics and Rock Engineering
   International Journal of Rock Mechanics and Mining Sciences
+  Bulletin of Engineering Geology and Environment
   Acta Geotechnica
   Journal of Rock Mechanics and Geotechnical Engineering
-  Bulletin of Engineering Geology and Environment
+  Engineering Fracture Mechanics
   Geothermics
   Geophysical Journal International
   Construction and Building Materials